digital-asset/daml-katacoda/fundamental-concepts/stdlib-tour/5_optional.md

 </pre>

-Optional values can also be used as return values of functions, if you want to indicate that the computation might fail or might be undefined. `lookup` of `DA.Next.Map` is an archetypal example:
+Optional values can also be used as return values of functions, if you want to indicate that the computation might fail or might be undefined. `lookup` of `DA.Map` is an archetypal example:

 <pre>
 lookup: Map k v -> Optional v